nrfconnect/sdk-nrf/samples/tfm/tfm_secure_peripheral/README.rst

 Secure peripheral
 =================

-To start using a peripheral as a secure peripheral, it must first be enabled for use in the secure domain.
+To start using a peripheral as a secure peripheral, it must first be enabled for use in SPE.

 .. code-block:: none